 The shipping invoice is essential from the moment the goods are handed to the carrier until the consignee signs for them, and even later, in case the document is presented in court to settle a dispute.

 Being such a valuable document, the shipping invoice needs to look professional and be extremely efficient.
 In shipping, misunderstandings and mistakes cost money and can lead to more severe issues.

 So, try creating your shipping invoices with a template.
-You will find an excellent one on the WeInvoice website, along with other user-friendly and efficient templates and invoice generators.
+You will find an excellent one on the invoicing software WeInvoice, along with other user-friendly and efficient templates and invoice generators.